acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

 ![selector and declaration](https://geeksgod.com/wp-content/uploads/2020/04/download.png)

-To specify where CSS rule to be applied is given by using selector.
-Whereas, the declarations within the block determines how the elements are formatted on a web-page.
+To specify where CSS rule to be applied is given by using **selector**.
+Whereas, the **declarations** within the block determines how the elements are formatted on a web-page.

-The declaration block contains one or more declarations separated by semicolons.
+The declaration block contains one or more declarations separated by **semicolons.

-Each declaration includes a CSS property name and a value, separated by a colon.
+Each declaration includes a CSS property name and a value, separated by a **colon.

-A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+A CSS declaration always ends with a **semicolon**, and declaration blocks are surrounded by **curly braces.

-CSS : Selectors
+### CSS : Selectors
 CSS selectors define the elements to which a set of CSS rules apply.
 It is used to find or select the HTML elements which you want to style.

 There are different types of selectors:
-CSS element Selector
+**CSS element Selector**
 The element selector selects HTML elements based on the element name.

-example:
+#### example:
 p {
   text-align: center;
   color: red;